INTRACEREBRAL HEMORRHAGE

 Classification and etiology

-- intraventricular propagation of intracerebral hematoma
+- propagation of intracerebral hematoma

-- present in up to 45% of patients with ICH [Hallevi, 2008]
+- present in up to 45% of ICH patients [Hallevi, 2008]

 - trauma (Ravi, 2019)

-- intraventricular propagation of intracerebral hematoma
+- propagation of intracerebral hematoma

 Clinical presentation